Postcode Address File: Licensing

 The PAF licence sets out what PAF can be used for.
 Licensing options include internal and external use and also more advanced options such as bureau services and broker groups.

 An example of typical internal use is an employee of a licensed call centre who uses a PAF-based solution to look up and verify customer addresses.
 The PAF data is only being used within the licensed end-user and is not passed on to any other legal entity.

 On the other hand, an example of external use would be a company which provides a PAF-based address look-up on their customer facing website for their own customers to use when they order goods or services.

 Royal Mail provide licensing advice on their website.

 Public sector licence

-Public sector organisations can now apply to use PAF under the public sector licence use terms.
-The public sector licence will be fully implemented on 1 April 2015.
+Public sector organisations can now use PAF under the public sector licence use terms.
+The current public sector licence was renewed in April 2023 and runs until 31 March 2028.

+The 2023-2028 public sector licence covers England, Wales and Scotland, and was procured centrally by the Geospatial Commission so that usage is free at the point of use for delivery of vital public services by the UK government, devolved administrations, local authorities, emergency services, health services, and search and rescue organisations.
+The contract now also incorporates Royal Mail Not Yet Built and Multiple Residence data.

-Royal Mail has worked along with the Department of Business, Innovation & Skills (BIS) & the Scottish government to develop the public sector licence.
-The public sector licence is being centrally paid for by these organisations so individual public sector organisations will no longer need to return PAF licence fees to Royal Mail.
+The original public sector licence was implemented on 1 April 2015, having been developed by Royal Mail, the Department of Business, Innovation & Skills (BIS) and the Scottish government.
+The public sector licence was centrally paid for by these organisations so individual public sector organisations no longer needed to return PAF licence fees to Royal Mail.

-The eligible public sector organisations will be able to use PAF within their organisation and on their website for non-commercial purposes.
-In addition, licensed public sector organisations will be able to share data with other licensed organisations and work collaboratively on data-led projects.
-The following types of organisations will be eligible:
+Under the original licence, eligible public sector organisations were able to use PAF within their organisation and on their website for non-commercial purposes.
+In addition, licensed public sector organisations were able to share data with other licensed organisations and work collaboratively on data-led projects.
+The original licence was available to central government, local government, emergency services, health authorities and search and rescue organisations.